shleen/aides-memoire/PA.md

 - **68%** lies within **1** σ of μ
 - **95%** lies within **2** σ of μ
 - **99.7%** lies within **3** σ of μ

+### Uniform Distribution
+When visualised, you'll find that uniform distributions are also symmetric.

+- mean = median != mode
+- found in RNGs

+### Categorical Variables- some things to look out for
+- get the number of levels (e.g. 2 for gender, 50 for the states in America)
+- any unknown/ unexpected values to handle?
+- any missing values? how should they be handled?
+- general distribution

 ## Data Preparation
 In this stage, the dataset is cleansed & feature transformation can take place.